The Final part of the overview of Exodus with some commentary.

 Exodus Chapter 32:

-After the 40-day meeting between God and Moses on the mountain, the people of Israel grew restless and decided to make an idol.
+After the 40-day meeting between God and Moses on the mountain, the Israelites grew restless and decided to make an idol.
 They pressured Aaron into making them a new god, so he took their gold earrings from their wives and children, melted them down, and made a golden calf.
 The people then worshipped the calf as “the god that brought them out of Egypt”.
-Aaron built an altar in front of the calf and declared that the next day will be a festival for God.
-The next morning the people sacrificed burnt and peace offerings to the calf and indulged in revelry and drunkenness.
+Aaron built an altar in front of the calf and declared that the next day would be a festival for God.
+The next morning, the people sacrificed burnt and peace offerings to the calf and indulged in revelry and drunkenness.
 God told Moses about the idolatry happening in the camp at that moment.
-God pointed out how they had already broke the first two commandments (only after 41 days).
+God pointed out how they had already broken the first two commandments (only after 41 days).
 God then threatened to destroy the people and start over with Moses.
-Moses appealed to God, by reminding him of his reputation and his promise to Abraham.
+Moses appealed to God by reminding Him of His reputation and His promise to Abraham.
 Moses said the Egyptians may say that the Israelite God rescued them just to kill them in the wilderness.
-In addition, God made a promise to bring Abraham’s descendants (all of the 12 tribes of Israel) to the promised land, so God couldn’t start over with Moses without breaking that promise.
+In addition, God made a promise to bring Abraham’s descendants (all the 12 tribes of Israel) to the Promised Land, so God couldn’t start over with Moses without breaking that promise.
 God received Moses’ concern and turned away from that thought.

 Moses came down the mountain with two tablets of the 10 commandments.
 Joshua heard a loud noise coming from the camp and thought a conflict was happening.
 Moses reassured him that it wasn’t a war but a party.
 When they came near the camp, Moses saw the golden calf and the celebration going on around it.
 He smashed the stone tablets at the foot of the mountain in anger.
 He burned the calf idol and ground it into powder.
 Then he poured the powder into the water and forced the people to drink it.
 He scolded Aaron for allowing this to happen.
 Aaron replied that he was only doing what they asked.
 Moses then stood at the entrance and gathered the righteous Levites together.
-He ordered them to kill idolatrous members of the Levites and their families and they killed about 3000 of them.
-Moses said because they obeyed God and got rid of the Idolaters they have his blessing.
-The next day Moses told the rest of the people that they committed a grievous sin and that he would intercede on their behalf.
+He ordered them to kill idolatrous members of the Levites and their families, and they killed about 3000 of them.
+Moses said that because they obeyed God and drove out the Idolaters, they have His blessing.
+The next day, Moses told the rest of the people that they had committed a grievous sin and that he would intercede on their behalf.
 Moses said that if God was going to destroy them all, then Moses was willing to die with them.
-God promised that Moses and the righteous will be spared but the wicked would be punished and he sent a plague against the Israelites.
+God promised that Moses and the righteous would be spared, but the wicked would be punished, and he sent a plague against the Israelites.

 Comment: Some people object to God’s anger at the Israelites in Exodus 32 (as well as Numbers 14) because he threatened to kill them off and start over, which would violate his promise to Jacob that all of his children will inherit the promised land of Canaan because they are from Abraham’s seed (Gen 35:12, Gen 48:21-22, Gen 50:22-26), and thus making God a covenant breaker and untrustworthy.

-This is similar to Jesus’ conversation with the Phoenician woman in Matthew 15:21-28, and Mark 7:24-30, where she asked him to exorcise the demon from her daughter and he says that the children (Israel’s) bread should not go to the dogs (Gentiles).
+This is similar to Jesus’ conversation with the Phoenician woman in Matthew 15:21-28 and Mark 7:24-30, where she asked him to exorcise the demon from her daughter, and he says that the children (Israel’s) bread should not go to the dogs (Gentiles).
 Critics see this as Jesus insulting the woman’s daughter by calling her a dog.
-The greek text uses the word κυνάριον (kunarion) which is a little dog or pet dog.
-Some parts of the bible reference a wild dog or κύων (kuón) in the greek, which is used as an insult when not referring to a literal dog.
+The Greek text uses the word κυνάριον (kunarion), which refers to a small dog or pet dog.
+Some parts of the bible reference a wild dog or κύων (kuón) in the Greek, which is used as an insult when not referring to a literal dog.
 Since he uses the former, he is calling her daughter a pet puppy (a beloved member of the family), in comparison to the children of Israel.
-She knows this and still believes he will help her and he does.
+She knows this, and yet she still believes he will help her, and he does.

 Jesus has never objected to helping Gentiles before.
 He often did so without any fuss.
-For example, the Roman centurion who caused Jesus to marvel as his faith (Matt 8:5-13), and the men with the legion of demons in Matt 8:28-34 and Mark 5:1-20.
+For example, the Roman centurion who caused Jesus to marvel at his faith (Matt 8:5-13), and the men with the legion of demons in Matt 8:28-34 and Mark 5:1-20.
 In fact, after visiting the Phoenician woman near Tyre in Syria, he goes to Sidon (also in Syria) and heals a deaf man (Mark 7:31-37).
-Then he returns to Galilee and goes to Decapolis east of the Jordan river (the legion of demons was previously cast out in this area), and he ministers to Gentiles.
-Here he feeds 4000 families with seven loaves and a few fish (Matt 15: 32-39, Mark 8:1-10).
+Then he returns to Galilee and goes to Decapolis east of the Jordan River (the legion of demons was previously cast out in this area), and he ministers to Gentiles.
+Here, he feeds 4,000 families with seven loaves and a few fish (Matt.
+15:32-39, Mark 8:1-10).
 This is similar to what he does for the 5000 Jewish families in Galilee with the five loaves and two fish.
-Note, the second time they go the Decapolis, the people were more welcoming.
-Previously when he exorcised the legion of demons they told him to leave out of fear, but the former possessed men stayed behind to testify about their deliverance as Jesus instructed.
-In addition, there was the Samaritan woman at the well who was one of the few people he told directly outside of his disciples that he was the Messiah (John 4:21-30).
-Usually, he kept it a secret and he even silenced demon-possessed people who were always trying to spoil his ministry by revealing who he was too early (Mark 1:21-28, Mark 3:11-12).
+Note, the second time they went to the Decapolis, the people were more welcoming.
+Previously, when he exorcised the legion of demons, they told him to leave out of fear.
+The former possessed men stayed behind to testify about their deliverance as Jesus instructed.
+In addition, there was the Samaritan woman at the well, who was one of the few people he told directly, outside of his disciples, that he was the Messiah (John 4:21-30).
+Usually, he kept it a secret, and he even silenced demon-possessed people who were always trying to spoil his ministry by revealing who he was too early (Mark 1:21-28, Mark 3:11-12).

-This is why in Acts 10 before God sends Peter to the Gentile Cornelius to minister to him so he could receive the holy spirit, God shows Peter a vision of unclean food.
-Even though he is hungry Peter rejects the food because they are unclean animals.
+This is why, in Acts 10, before God sends Peter to minister to the Gentile Cornelius, God shows Peter a vision of unclean food.
+Even though he is hungry, Peter rejects the food because they comes from unclean animals.
 God responds by saying, “Do not call something unclean if God has made it clean” (Acts 10:15).
 Then God sends him with Cornelius’ servants to minister to him.
-Afterward, Cornelius’ household gets saved and receives the holy spirit, and Peter realizes that this salvation that Jesus paid for includes the Gentiles as they are.
-In Acts 11 Peter informs all the other messianic Jews, who criticized him for going into a Gentile’s house, that Gentiles are to be included in the convent as they are (no need for circumcision or kosher food diets) since they received the holy spirit.
-The others received what he said when they heard the testimony of Cornelius.
-In Acts 10:15 God was reminding Peter of what Jesus said in Matt 15:10-11 when he told the Sanhedrin council that what a person eats doesn’t defile them.
+Afterward, Cornelius’ household is saved and receives the Holy Spirit, and Peter realizes that the salvation that Jesus paid for includes the Gentiles as they are.
+In Acts 11, Peter informs all the other messianic Jews, who criticized him for going into a Gentile’s house, that Gentiles are to be included in the covenant as they are (no need for circumcision or kosher food diets) since they received the Holy Spirit.
+The others received what he said when they heard Cornelius’s testimony.
+In Acts 10:15, God reminded Peter of what Jesus said in Matthew 15:10-11, when He told the Sanhedrin council that what a person eats doesn’t defile them.
 This connects with Jesus’ interaction with the Phoenician woman since she was a gentile, and gentiles didn’t follow kosher food laws.
 Peter was expected to apply this idea to Gentiles as a whole.
-This was said so he could see that in the new covenant a person is not defined by what they eat or whether or not they are related to Abraham or not.
+This was said so that he could see that in the New Covenant, a person is not defined by what they eat or whether or not they are related to Abraham.
 Instead, all can receive the Holy Spirit of God and be saved without converting to Judaism.
-The full revelation of this came in Acts chapters 10 and 11, but the lesson started in Matthew 15 (and Mark 7).
-Sometimes God has a back-forth conversation that seems insulting or contradicting in order to reveal something deeper.
+The complete revelation of this came in Acts chapters 10 and 11, but the lesson started in Matthew 15 (and Mark 7).
+Sometimes, God has a back-and-forth conversation that seems insulting or contradictory, yet reveals something more profound.

 Exodus Chapter 33:

-God instructed them to carry on with the trip to Canaan without him, he would send an angel ahead to drive out the Canaanites and get them there safely.
-The people responded with morning and sadness, and they stopped wearing the fine jewelry and fancy clothes they got from the Egyptians.
+God instructed them to carry on with the trip to Canaan without him; he would send an angel ahead to drive out the Canaanites and get them there safely.
+The people responded with mourning and sadness, and they stopped wearing the fine jewelry and fancy clothes they got from the Egyptians.
 They would stop wearing those things the rest of the way to Canaan.
-At that point, Moses set up a special “Tent of Meeting” outside of the camp to meet with God.
-Anyone who wanted to make a request to God would go to this special Tent.
-Whenever Moses went out to the Tent of Meeting, all the people would get up and stand in the entrances of their own tents.
+At that point, Moses set up a special “Tent of Meeting” outside the camp to meet with God.
+Anyone who wanted to request God would go to this special Tent.
+Whenever Moses went out to the Tent of Meeting, all the people would get up and stand at the entrances of their tents.
 Whenever Moses went in, the pillar of cloud would come down and hover at its entrance while God spoke with Moses.
-The people watched while standing at the entrance of their tents and bowed when the cloud came down.
-Inside the Tent, God would speak to Moses, face to face, as one speaks to a friend.
-Moses would return to the camp when he was done, but Joshua son of Nun, his assistant would remain behind in the Tent.
-One day Moses asked God to reveal himself more to him and to promise that he will go with them to the promised land.
-Moses then asked God to show him his glory, so God agreed to show him as long as Moses didn’t look at his face, for no one can look at God’s face and live.
-He had Moses stand behind a rock, and look at him through a crevice.
-God covered the crevice with his hand until he passed by so that Moses can see his back.
+The people stood at the entrance of their tents and bowed when the cloud descended.
+Inside the Tent, God would speak to Moses face-to-face, as one speaks to a friend.
+Moses would return to the camp when he was done, but Joshua, son of Nun, his assistant, would remain behind in the Tent.
+One day, Moses asked God to reveal Himself more to him and to promise that He would go with them to the Promised Land.
+Moses then asked God to show him His glory, so God agreed to show it to him, provided that Moses didn’t look at His face, for no one can look at God’s face and live.
+He had Moses stand behind a rock and look at him through a crevice.
+God covered the crevice with His hand until He passed by, so that Moses could see His back.

 Exodus Chapter 34:

-God had Moses cut two new stones so that he could write the 10 commandments again.
+God had Moses carve two new stones so that he could write the Ten Commandments again.
 Moses went up the mountain again for 40 days.
-This time no one is to come with Moses or even go near the mountain.
-Even the flocks are to stay away from the mountain.
+This time, no one is to come with Moses or even go near the mountain.
+Even the flocks are to stay away from the hill.
 God’s cloud covered the mountain and met with Moses.
 God made this oath: “YHWH!
 The Lord!
 The God of compassion and mercy!
 I am slow to anger and filled with unfailing love and faithfulness.
-I lavish unfailing love to a thousand generations.
+I lavish unfailing love on a thousand generations.
 I forgive iniquity, rebellion, and sin.
 But I do not excuse the guilty.
 I lay the sins of the parents upon their children and grandchildren; the entire family is affected—even children in the third and fourth generations.”
-God says that despite the stubbornness of these people he would go with them and Moses worships him.
+God says that despite the stubbornness of these people, he will go with them, and Moses worships him.

-God reminds the Israelites of these things: They must remember to celebrate the Festival of Unleavened Bread (Pesach/Passover), midway through the first month of the year (Abib/Nisan) for a whole week, and they can’t eat any yeast.
+God reminds the Israelites of these things: They must remember to celebrate the Festival of Unleavened Bread (Pesach/Passover) midway through the first month of the year (Abib/Nisan) for a whole week, and they are not allowed to eat any yeast.
 The firstborn of all livestock belongs to God as a sacrifice on the altar.
-Unclean animals like donkeys are an exception they can be killed outside the camp, or substituted with a clean animal.
-Human boys however are always to be redeemed.
+Unclean animals, such as donkeys, are an exception; they can be killed outside the camp or substituted with a clean animal.
+Human boys, however, are always to be redeemed.
 Everyone must bring an offering when they come to God.
 They must not forget the Sabbath rest on the 7th day of each week.
 They should also have the Festival of the Harvest (Shavuot/ Pentecost) for the first crop of the wheat harvest, and the Festival of Ingathering (Sukkot/Feast of Tabernacles) for the last harvest of the year.
-Three times each year (at these three festivals) every man in Israel must appear before God.
+Three times each year (at these three festivals), every man in Israel must appear before God.
 God will bless the Israelites and defeat their enemies as they celebrate these festivals.
 They must not leave any Passover meat overnight, nor burn any yeast bread with sacrificial offerings.
 They must remember to bring the best of the harvest.
 He sums that rule up with this idiom: “You must not cook a young goat in its mother’s milk.”

-Moses wrote everything down and finally left the mountain after 40 days, he ate no food and drank no water.
-When he came down with the new tablets his face was glowing and the Israelites were frightened.
+Moses wrote everything down and finally left the mountain after 40 days, having eaten no food and drunk no water.
+When he came down with the new tablets, his face shone with a glow, and the Israelites were frightened.
 Moses gave them all of God’s instructions and covered his glowing face with a veil when around the people, but he took it off when consulting with God in the Meeting Tent.

 Exodus Chapters 35-40:

-Moses reminds the people to remember the Sabbath and then gives them the instructions for the Tabernacle.
+Moses reminds the people to observe the Sabbath and then provides them with instructions for the construction of the Tabernacle.
 He asks the people to donate acacia wood, gold, silver, bronze, fine linen, yarn (in blue, red, and purple), goatskins, gemstones, spices, incense, and olive oil.
-Bezalel son of Uri, grandson of Hur, of the tribe of Judah, and Oholiab son of Ahisamach, of the tribe of Dan, were blessed with the best skills for the job and they would lead the other craftsmen and women, in the manufacturing all of the objects for the Tabernacle.
+Bezalel, son of Uri, grandson of Hur, of the tribe of Judah, and Oholia,b son of Ahisamach, of the tribe of Dan, were blessed with the best skills for the job and they would lead the other craftsmen and women, in the manufacturing all of the objects for the Tabernacle.

-The people donated all the necessary resources until there was more than enough and Moses had to stop them.
-Belazel lead the production of the sacred objects in the Tabernacle, the framework beams, the coverings, curtains, the outer courtyard fencing, as well as the priest’s clothing.
-The Levites compiled the figures, as Moses directed, and Ithamar son of Aaron the priest served as recorder.
+The people donated all the necessary resources until there was more than enough, and Moses had to stop them.
+Belazel led the production of the sacred objects in the Tabernacle, including the framework beams, coverings, curtains, outer courtyard fencing, and the priests’ clothing.
+The Levites compiled the figures, as Moses had directed, and Ithamar, son of Aaron the priest, served as recorder.
 The community gave 994 kg of gold, 2,407 kg of bronze, and 3,420 kg of silver (which came from the census tax).
 The tax was collected from 603,550 men who had reached their twentieth birthday.
 The silver bases totaled 3400 kg (34 kg for each base).
-The remaining 20.2 kg of silver was used to make the hooks and rings and to overlay the tops of the posts.
+The remaining 20.2 kg of silver was used to manufacture the hooks and rings, as well as to overlay the tops of the posts.

-Moses inspected it when they finished it and it was good.
-The Tabernacle faced east, and they put the Ark inside the Most Holy Place, and the gold altar just outside the Most Holy Place, in the Sanctuary.
-Then the lampstand on the south side and the golden table on the north of the Sanctuary.
-The bronze altar and washbasin went outside the Tabernacle entrance curtain.
-All of this was surrounded by the linen curtains of the courtyard boundary, with special entrance curtains to the east.
+Moses inspected it when they finished it, and it was good.
+The Tabernacle faced east, and they placed the Ark inside the Most Holy Place, with the gold altar just outside the Most Holy Place, located in the Sanctuary.
+Then the lampstand on the south side and the golden table on the north side of the Sanctuary.
+The bronze altar and washbasin were located outside the entrance curtain of the Tabernacle.
+All of this was surrounded by the linen curtains of the courtyard boundary, with exceptional entrance curtains to the east.
 The uniforms for Aaron, the high priest, and his sons were also finished and fitted.
 Moses anointed the Tabernacle and all of its furnishings.
 Then he washed and anointed Aaron and his sons with the oil, and did the ordination ceremony with bread, the bull, and the two ram offerings.
 The lampstand was lit, the Presence Bread was made and placed on the table, and the incense burned on the gold altar.